dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Why**

-This change was made to allow association of a logger with a `DbContext` instance which enables other functionality and removes some cases of pathological behavior such as an explosion of internal service providers.
+This change was made to allow association of a logger with a `DbContext` instance, which enables other functionality and removes some cases of pathological behavior such as an explosion of internal service providers.

 **Mitigations**